Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Low-energy effective theory

-\subsection{Instanton moduli spaces as integrable systems}
+\subsubsection{Instanton moduli spaces as integrable systems}

 Hitchin's equations (\ref{eq:hitcheq}), for flat $\Sigma$, are the dimensional reduction of the instanton (or anti-self-duality) equations from four dimensions.
-It turns out that one can get an integrable system directly from the moduli spaces of four dimensional instantons, or three dimensional monopoles.
+It turns out that one can get an integrable system directly from the moduli spaces of four-dimensional instantons, or three-dimensional monopoles (examples of integrable systems on moduli spaces of instantons were found in~\cite{NikThesis:1996}).

 We only briefly sketch the constructions here.